kubeflow/pipelines/components/gcp/bigquery/query/to_CSV/README.md

 Use this Kubeflow component to:
 *   Select training data by submitting a query to BigQuery.
-*   Output the training data into a Cloud Storage bucket as CSV files.
+*   Output the training data into a CSV files.

+## Runtime arguments:

 ## Runtime arguments: